formicidae-tracker/zeus/README.md

-# dieu: climate control program for the FORmicidae Tracker
+# zeus: climate control program for the FORmicidae Tracker

 This program inrterface with the fort hardware to monitor and control the climate for the tracking chamber.
 It features: